Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with non-merchant storage

-We consider a storage system that has a capacity $\overline{E}= 2.5$ MWh and which is initially empty.
-We clear the market for two market intervals (MI) of one time period of one hour each.
+We show the limitations of the standard MCPs using an example.
+We consider a storage system that is initially empty with $\overline{E}= 2.5$~MWh, $\overline{P}\up{C}$ = $\overline{P}\up{D} = 3.5$~MW, and $\eta\up{C} = \eta\up{D} = 0.8$.
+In this example, there are two market clearings of one time period of one hour each.
+This stylized setup does not reflect an actual market design but is intended solely for illustration.
+It enables a clear exposition of the interactions between market clearings.
+The same phenomenon could be observed with market clearings of, e.g., 24 time periods, as it results from the separation between market clearings rather than from the number of time periods in each clearing.
 One load and two generators participate in the market.
-The related parameters are listed in Table \ref{tab:data}.
+The related parameters are listed in Table~\ref{tab:data}.
+Note that there is no load in the first market clearing, such that generators can only be used to charge the storage system, if necessary.
 The code for this example, as well as all the other examples presented in this paper, is available online at \url{https://github.com/eleaprat/MC_non_merchant_stg}.

-We first solve \eqref{prob:mc_init} with \eqref{eq:stor_end}, where $E\up{end}= 1$ MWh for the first MI and $E\up{end}= 0$ MWh for the second MI \footnote{These are found to maximize the total social welfare when clearing the two MIs together.
-We refer the interested reader to \cite{frölke2022efficiency} for more information.}.
-The resulting dispatch and market prices are shown in Table \ref{tab:results}.
+We first solve~\eqref{prob:mc_init} with~\eqref{eq:stor_end}, where $E\up{end}= 1.25$~MWh for the first market clearing and $E\up{end}= 0$~MWh for the second market clearing\footnote{These are found to maximize the total social welfare when optimizing for the two market clearings together.}.
+The resulting dispatch and market prices are shown in Table~\ref{tab:results}.

-We can see that on MI 2, there is a price multiplicity, where any price between 2 and 9€/MWh is valid.
-It can be a problem if the final price chosen is below 5€/MWh because the storage system would then not recover its charging cost.
-On MI 2, the information that the storage system charged at 5€/MWh is not accessible.
+We can see that in market clearing~2, there is price multiplicity, where any price between 2 and 9~\euro{}/MWh is valid.
+It can be problematic if the final price chosen is below $\frac{5}{\eta} = 7.8125$~\euro{}/MWh because the storage system would then not recover its charging cost.
+In fact, in market clearing~2, the information that the storage system charged at 5~\euro{}/MWh is not even accessible.
 As a consequence, the price is chosen without accounting for it.
-The total social welfare is 27€.
+The total social welfare is 27.19~\euro{}.